datopian/datahub-docs-tech/docs/developers/platform.md

 ### Users and Permissions

-- We are using GitHub auth API for authenticating users for our platform.
+- We are using GitHub auth API for authenticating users on our platform.
 See more information on [authentication page][auth-page]
 - We have a standard access control matrix with 3 axes for authorization.
 See more information on [authorization page][authz-page]